Observer-of-user/Observer-of-user/README.md

-- 👋 Hi, I’m Roman.
+- 👋 Hi, I’m beginner programmer.
+My name is Roman Yantsen.
 I'm 23 y. o.
-My nickname is @Observer-of-user
+My nickname is @Observer-of-user.
-- 👀 I’m interested in all things of the future and all about health
+- 👀 I’m interested in everything of the future and health.
-- 🌱 I’m currently learning AI
+- 🌱 I’m currently learning AI.
-- 💞️ I’m looking to collaborate on coding
+- 💞️ I’m looking to collaborate in programming.
-- 📫 You can reach me by telegram @FirstFreeDay
+- 📫 You can reach me by Telegram app @FirstFreeDay.
-- 😄 Pronouns: hi/his/him
+- 😄 Pronouns: hi/his/him.
 - ⚡ Fun fact: I can't stand funny facts.
 But if you want, you can tell me a funny fact, I hope it's really funny.

 <!---